 The anti-inflammatory properties of caffeine are also due to its function as a phosphodiesterase (PDE) inhibitor (Horrigan et al. 2006).
 Phosphodiesterase inhibitors encourage blood vessel dilation and smooth muscle relaxation and are used to treat people with pulmonary hypertension or lung issues, sometimes even reversing some of the damage to the heart and lungs.

-Numerous studies indicate that damage of the genetic material plays a crucial role in a variety of human diseases, in particular in the etiology of cancer.
-Chronical consumption (8 weeks) of a pure arabica dark-roast coffee blend significantly reduced spontaneous DNA strand breaks in blood cells of healthy volunteers, pointing to a DNA protective effect (Pahlke et al 2019) and (Schipp et al. 2018).
+Numerous studies indicate that damage to the genetic material plays a crucial role in a variety of human diseases, in particular in the etiology of cancer.
+Chronic consumption (8 weeks) of a pure arabica dark-roast coffee blend significantly reduced spontaneous DNA strand breaks in blood cells of healthy volunteers, pointing to a DNA protective effect (Pahlke et al 2019) and (Schipp et al. 2018).

 Caffeine and Telomeres: Telomeres play a vital role in preserving the information in our genome.
 Telomeres are DNA–protein structures found at both ends of each chromosome that protect the genome from degradation, unnecessary recombination, repair, and interchromosomal fusion.
 Caffeine promotes the expression of telomerase reverse transcriptase (TERT), extending the telomere length and preventing cellular deterioration and loss of division/growth capacity (Tao et al. 2021).